bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 key for all ongoing grants for a given client instance, which isn't really desirable here.
 We need a lot more discussion and engineering on this before including it. ]]

-The RC MAY include interaction responses such as described in {{continue-after-interaction}}.
+The RC MAY include post-interaction responses such as described in {{continue-after-interaction}}.
-[[ Editor's note: it seems a little odd to include this but I can't see a reason to not allow it. ]]
+[[ Editor's note: it seems a little odd to include this in a request but I can't see a reason to not allow it. ]]

 Modification requests MUST NOT alter previously-issued access tokens.
 Instead, any access